TheIRGurus/Workshops/Artifact Enrichment Playbook/Lab-Guide.md

 ---

-# *Expectations/Requirements*
+## *Expectations/Requirements*

 The expectation/requirement for you to complete this Lab:

-  - Access to a CP4S Case Management or Standalone SOAR Instance with AppHost connected.
+  - Access to a QRadar Suite Unified Analyst Experience (UAX) or Standalone IBM Security QRadar SOAR Instance with AppHost connected.
     >**Note:**
     >
     >Depending on which version you have your location to settings might be different.